Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---faq.md

 ## Can I map one locale in Smartling to multiple locales in my repository?

 No. All locale mappings are 1:1.
-If you have two similar locales, like `es` and `es-ES` best pracice is to create both locales in Smartling and use [Cross-Country Leverage](/knowledge-base/articles/leverage-configuration/#set-up-a-new-leverage-configuration) to share translations.
+If you have two similar locales, like `es` and `es-ES` best practice is to create both locales in Smartling and use [Cross-Country Leverage](/knowledge-base/articles/leverage-configuration/#set-up-a-new-leverage-configuration) to share translations.

 ## My source files aren't being imported into Smartling.